 Coolant lines are shown in purple.
-There are coolant lines that run from the front of the vehicle to the rear axle between the chassis frame rails.
-Cooalant lines are a combination of black flexable hose lines and welded metal lines.
+There are coolant lines that run from the front of the vehicle to the traction motor behind the front axle between the chassis frame rails.
+Coolant lines are a combination of black flexable hose lines and welded metal lines.
 Do not compromise the coolant lines with rescue tools.
 Ethelyne glycol based coolant is used in the coolant system.